Created using Canva

 |Source: The Psychology Group|

 We have lots to complain about and we do need to vent from time to time, but I hope you are able to keep from drowning in negativity.
-From the classroom to a PLC meeting to the teacher's lounge, let's make every effort to encourage and support one another, not by putting on a facade as if everything is honky dory, but by validating the struggle and working together to find solutions so we can come out ahead in the long run, one tidbit at a time.
+From the classroom to a PLC meeting to the teacher's lounge, let's make every effort to encourage and support one another, not by putting on a facade as if everything is peachy, but instead by validating the struggle and working together to find solutions one tidbit at a time, so we can come out ahead in the long run.

-Until next time, stay safe and healthy, and please remember it's the tidbits that make it all grand.
+Until next time, please remember it's the tidbits that make it all grand.
 Take care!